Measure X - Facilities Bond Measure, November 2018

-In order to continue providing local access to high-quality affordable education the Gavilan Joint Community College District Board of Trustees is considering placing a $248 million bond measure on the November 2018 ballot.
+In order to continue providing local access to high-quality affordable education the Gavilan Joint Community College District Board of Trustees has placed a $248 million bond measure on the November 2018 ballot.
 A potential measure would:

 - Repair or replace leaky roofs, old rusty plumbing, and faulty electrical systems where needed

 - Upgrade and add classrooms, labs and career training facilities for science, math, engineering,and technology

 - Upgrade and add classrooms and labs to help local students complete the first two years of college affordably, and transfer to the Cal-State or UC systems.